UNSW Home

 Other databases

 The IRMRC also has access to a number of other data sources which contain information on specific injury-related issues.
-These include the 1996 Older People Health Survey, the 2000 NSW Child Death Survey, the continuous NSW Health Survey and the Workers’ Compensation Scheme Statistics (July 1999-June 2001).
+These include the National Coronial Information System, NSW Population Health Survey data, Australian Bureau of Statistics National Health Survey, and the Workers’ Compensation Scheme Statistics.

 IRMRC